 I loved it and was in the right place at the right time.
 Over the next few years they asked me to stand in presenting Breakfast bulletins and eventually the main programme Wales Today.

-These days the working week is a wonderful and varied mixture of Radio Wales, TV news, and documentary filming.
+These days the working week is a usually a wonderful and varied mixture of TV news and documentary filming.
 I've been lucky, very lucky.